SelfTalk: A Self-Supervised Commutative Training Diagram to Comprehend 3D Talking Faces: Experiments

 \subsection{Ablation Study}

 In this section, we conduct an ablation study to investigate the impact of various elements in our proposed SelfTalk framework on the quality of generated 3D talking faces.
-Specifically, we study the impact of removing the velocity loss, latent consistency loss, text consistency loss, commutative training diagram, and replacing the wav2vec2.0 with MFCC for feature extraction.
+Specifically, we study the impact of removing the velocity loss, latent consistency loss, text consistency loss, commutative training diagram.

 \textbf{Impact of the Velocity Loss.} We investigate the effect of removing velocity loss, which encourages predicted facial animations to match the ground truth's movement velocity closely.
 Removing the velocity loss significantly deteriorated all indicators, particularly FDD, which increased by approximately 12$\%$.
 This indicates that velocity loss enables more precise dynamic changes in the upper part of the face.
 Meanwhile, the removal of the velocity loss resulted in an inter-frame jitter observed in the generated faces.
 As such, the findings suggest that the velocity loss can introduce prior facial motion based on ground truth labels, which can produce more coherent facial animations.